iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 	- The title of the Pull Request should be: **Your Name - Feed API Challenge**.

+9) Review your code in the Pull Request (PR) and make sure it follows **all** the instructions above.

+	- If it doesn't, make the appropriate changes, push, and review your code in the PR again.

+10) After you review your code and it follows **all** the instructions above:

-9) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.
+	- Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.

 ## Guidelines